 Please note: A storage system attached via FibreChannel or iSCSI is called Storage Area Network (SAN) storage.
-SAN storage is used like a local disk, so that no further configuration is needed to run MailStore Server on it.
+SAN storage is used like a local disk; no further configuration is needed to let MailStore Server store its data on it.

 - Grant the computer object full control over the directory share.
 This enables the local system account of the computer on which MailStore is installed to access the network.
 If file system permissions are required on the share, grant the computer object full control here as well.